 Share this Post

 But violence in healthcare doesn’t just target emergency room nurses and pharmacists.
-Billing representative, benefit consultants, receptionists, and other administrative workers are also threatened on a daily basis.
+Billing representatives, benefit consultants, receptionists, and other administrative workers are also threatened on a daily basis.

 Healthcare Frustration Becomes Healthcare Violence

 NIOSH (the Centers for Disease Control’s National Institute for Occupational Safety and Health) has reported that “Violence in hospitals usually results from patients and occasionally from their family members who feel frustrated, vulnerable, and out of control.”
 According to Gina Mims, facilities supervisor for the Health Plan of San Joaquin, such frustration-fueled outbursts are not limited to the place where services are provided.

 Health Plans of San Joaquin (HPSJ) is the leading managed healthcare provider in California’s Central Valley, and deeply committed to accessibility, community involvement, and serving the underserved.
 “We’re like any other insurance company,” Mims explains, “We have claims people that work on-site, customer service, we have nurses, we have doctors.
 But we cater to individuals and families in very strained economic situations.”
 In addition to this, many of HPSJ’s clients have limited experience navigating the healthcare system.

 “A lot of times you deal with a lot of clients that don’t have insurance yet.
 They haven’t even filled out the paperwork, and their child is really sick.
 They need help and they are more upset because the child is ill, and they get him to the doctor, but they haven’t done the right paperwork—there’s this frustration, and [the potential for] real escalated situations.”

 The result: “We get a lot of threats, people threatening to come down and shoot us, or come down and blow the building up.
 And we do get some people off the street, who are agitated and upset.
 With this day and age, we don’t want to take any chances.”